samiamlabs/minireach_docs/source/navigation.rst

     >$ rosrun map_server map_server <map.yaml>

-The minireach_nav.launch file used above launches an instance of map_server.
-It has three arguments which control the behavior:
+The minireach_nav.launch file used above launches an istance of map_saver to load the map.
+It takes in the argument 创map_file创 which is the name of the map, the default value is 创map_demo创.

 ================= ================================
 Argument          Meaning
 ================= ================================
-map_file          YAML file containing map metadata map_keepout_file  Additional YAML file containing metadata for a keepout map use_keepout       Whether to load and use a keepout map (default: False)
+map_file          YAML file containing map metadata
 ================= ================================

 You can either pass the arguments from the command line, like:

 ::

-    >$ roslaunch minireach_navigation minireach_nav.launch map_file:=/path/to/map.yaml
+    >$ roslaunch minireach_nav minireach_nav.launch map_file:=/path/to/map.yaml

 Or create a new launch file in your own package which includes launch file and passes in arguments: